 Learn about Tasmania’s Convict Past at Port Arthur (TAS)

 Port Arthur is a 19th Century Penal Settlement which has now been converted into a fascinating open air museum.
 Allocate a full day to wander round and really explore this historical site.
 There is so much to learn, and it is a really detailed look at Australia’s convict past.
-You can purchase tickets on arrival at the site which also include an introductory walking tour or if you don’t have your own car you can join a group tour from Hobart.
+You can purchase tickets on arrival at the site which also includes an introductory walking tour or if you don’t have your own car you can join a group tour from Hobart.

 View the Aurora Australis (TAS)